cdktf/cdktf-provider-cloudflare/docs/snippets.csharp.md

 - *Type:* string

-Main module name of uploaded snippet.
+Name of the file that contains the main module of the snippet.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.7.1/docs/resources/snippets#main_module Snippets#main_module}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.2/docs/resources/snippets#main_module Snippets#main_module}

 ---